Brief information about the Elbe cycle path

 Magdeburg – Cuxhaven

 Between the imperial city of Magdeburg and Cuxhaven, the city where the Elbe flows into the North Sea, you will see one jewel after the other.
-From Magdeburg it goes past Havelberg, Hitzacker and Lauenburg and finally on to the fantastic Hanseatic city of Hamburg, before you accompany the Elbe to the North Sea, where it says goodbye to German soil.
+From Magdeburg it goes past Havelberg, Hitzacker and Lauenburg and finally on to the fantastic Hanseatic city of Hamburg, before you accompany the Elbe to the North Sea.

 - Wow, that’s what we call a cycle tour.
 Don’t you think so too?
 Then click here to get more information about the bike tour Magdeburg – Cuxhaven, 11 days.